-This study was not exhaustive by any means and therefore it is suggested that another study be conducted in the insurance industry in probably using the same variables so as to establish whether the findings of this study will hold true for individual products since the risk rating is different from one product to another with special focus on Medical and Motor private classes .
+This study was not exhaustive by any means and therefore it is suggested that another study be conducted in the insurance industry in probably using the same variables so as to establish whether the findings of this study will hold true for individual products since the risk rating is different from one product to another with special focus on Medical and Motor private classes which have been reported as loss making by many firms.
+An additional research can be done to find out exactly the reason for bad performance of these classes.